trganda/obsidian-attachment-management/README.md

 Use [Moment format options](https://momentjscom.readthedocs.io/en/latest/moment/04-displaying/01-format) to set the `${date}`, default value `YYYYMMDDHHmmssSSS`.
 You should always use the `${date}` variable to prevent the same file name.

-### Handle All Attachments

-By default, only auto-rename the image file (see [Accepted file formats](https://help.obsidian.md/Advanced+topics/Accepted+file+formats)), if enable this option, all created file (except `md` or `canvas`) will be renamed automatically

 #### Exclude Extension Pattern

-This option is only useful when "Handle all attachments" is enabled.
+This option is useful if you want to ignore some file type.
 Write a Regex pattern to exclude certain extensions from being handled.

 ![SCR-20230511-roat](./images/SCR-20230511-roat.png)